You are listening to the Sean Hannity Radio Show Podcast.

 And then she described the event.

-She was describing this ten years after she had defended this rapist, and you know, had a very complacent attitude.
+She was describing this 10 years after she had defended this rapist and had a very complacent attitude.

-You know, I had him take a polygraph, which he passed, which forever destroyed my faith in polygraphs, and then she left.
+I had him take a polygraph, which he passed, which forever destroyed my faith in polygraphs, and then she laughed.

 So she's admitting she knew he was guilty or thought he was guilty.